-The mission of Leading Inside Out, LLC is to advance strategies that develop authentic, inclusive, and collaborative leadership; engage community members as partners in solving community problems; and help diverse leaders and groups achieve greater impact together.
+The mission of Leading Inside Out, LLC is to advance strategies that develop authentic, inclusive, collaborative, and accountable leadership; engage community members as partners in solving community problems; and help diverse leaders and groups achieve greater impact together.
 From keynotes and workshops to coaching and consulting, my goal is to help leaders gain the insights, strategies, and tools to get better results.

-I have always worn a lot of hats – CEO, social entrepreneur, author, teacher, advocate, activist, mentee, mentor, Dad, partner.
+I have always worn a lot of hats – CEO, social entrepreneur, author, teacher, advocate, activist, mentee, mentor, Dad, husband.
 I’m passionate about the work I do and love building relationships and learning from all kinds of people.